 Available on Xbox One, PS4, PC (version reviewed)

-Let's call this a comeback.
-Doom isn’t just the best it's been in nearly two decades, but the best single-player campaign id Software has produced since Quake II.
+Call it a comeback.
+Doom isn’t just the best it's been in nearly two decades, but the best single-player campaign from id Software since Quake II.
 It isn't flawless, groundbreaking or original by any stretch, but it’s smart, relentless and furiously exciting.
 It’s almost everything fans have been wanting from a sequel since the glory days of Doom II.

 The new Doom has an intriguing back story and a great line in humour – take time to listen to the company announcements as you wander around the UAC’s facilities – but if you just want to get on with shooting demons in the face, it’s not going to waste your time.
 It’s kill or be killed in a gruesome fashion – that’s all you really need to understand.